Transform teamwork with Confluence. See why Confluence is the content collaboration hub for all teams.

 5. Write it down

 Obviously, writing down your objective isn’t legally binding or anything.
-However, you might be surprised that, even without the threat of legal action, it can up your chances of achieving what you set out to do.
+However, you might be surprised that, even without the threat of legal action, it can increase your chances of achieving what you set out to do.

 When writing down your goal, you’ll want to keep all the details in one place: your deadline, action plan, and any supporting resources (think things like card trick instructions or a log of your practice time!) you might need.
-Using Confluence is an awesome way to document your goals, monitor your progress, and keep that supporting information together, as it allows for flexibility and growth as your goal evolves.
+Using Confluence is an awesome way to document your goals, monitor your progress, and keep supporting information together, as it allows for flexibility and growth as your goal evolves.

 6. Prioritize, prioritize, prioritize

+You did it, you focused, driven, super-achieving goal maven.
+And that’s it.
+You’re done!
 Now that you’re a certified goal-smasher, you’re likely to have many things you want to achieve at any given moment.
 Unfortunately, there’s only one you, and cloning oneself isn’t a thing yet.
-And trying to achieve too many things at once is going to feel a lot like trying to juggle flaming batons on water skis (while blindfolded, no less).
 Your attention and energy will be all over the place.

 You’ll have better luck if you put all your goals in order of importance and value, start with the first one, and then chip away at the others from there.
+Long-term objectives provide a foundation for personal and professional development, helping you prioritize which goals will have the most lasting impact.

 If only setting the goal was the goal.
 That would make things a lot easier, but you won’t get very far with that approach.